Childhood Epilepsy

 SPECIALIST.
 NEUROPEDIATRICS UNIT

-Partial or focal crises
+Partial or focal seizures

 - Simple (without loss of consciousness).